microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * An optional string which is rendered less prominently directly after
-	 * {@link CompletionItemLabel.label label}, without any spacing.
+	 * {@link CompletionItem.label label}, without any spacing.
 Should be
 	 * used for function signatures or type annotations.
 	 */
 	detail?: string;

 	/**
 	 * An optional string which is rendered less prominently after
-	 * {@link CompletionItemLabel.detail}.
+	 * {@link CompletionItemLabelDetails.detail}.
 Should be used for fully qualified
 	 * names or file path.
 	 */
 	description?: string;